Codecademy-Curriculum/MinimalAPI/lessons/outlines/Lesson 1_lesson_outline.md

 app.Run();
 ```

-Here, `MapGet()` defines a GET HTTP endpoint at `/`, returning the string `"Hello World!"`.
-Running the app locally lets you visit this URL in a browser and see the response.
+In this example, `MapGet()` defines an HTTP GET endpoint at `/` that returns `"Hello World!"` as a response.
+Running the application locally and visiting the appropriate URL will display this message in the browser.

-By the end of this exercise, you'll have a simple Minimal API project running on your machine, understanding how it works under the hood and why it’s called “minimal.”
+By the end of the exercise, learners will have a working Minimal API and a foundational understanding of how it operates and why it's referred to as “minimal.”

 ### Instructions